15 Amazing Health Benefits of Turmeric Milk!

 Curcumin in turmeric milk is also a potent antioxidant.
 It helps protect the body from damage caused by free radicals, reducing some risk factors of chronic conditions like heart disease and cancer.[3]

 Turmeric milk can also help boost immunity.
 With its natural anti-bacterial, anti-viral, and anti-fungal properties, it helps protect the body from various infections.
-Many doctors recommend having a teaspoon of turmeric in a glass of warm milk daily to ward off the common cold and flu.
+Many doctors recommend having a teaspoon of turmeric in a glass of warm milk daily to fight the common cold.

 Curcumin in turmeric helps regulate blood sugar and may delay the onset of type 2 diabetes when paired with a healthy diet and active lifestyle.
 Type 2 diabetes occurs when the body’s cells don’t respond well to insulin, leading to high blood sugar.
 Curcumin reduces inflammation, which helps maintain better blood glucose levels.
 Those with or at risk of diabetes should choose unsweetened turmeric milk.[2]